VaibhavDhirendra/WebDA_vai/README.md

 ## Project

-***EN:*** This project is a colorful single page portfolio with a collapsing effect on your navigation that shows information about a web developer.
-It was created during the Bootstrap 4.
+***EN:*** This project is a colorful single page portfolio with a collapsing effect on your navigation that shows realted information.
 ## Technologies

 This project was developed with the following technologies: